 Hui Jenny Chen, MD and Michelle Gabriel, MS, MBA

-(This blog is adapted from our recent publication A Roadmap from Idea to Implementation: 3D Printing for Pre-Surgical Application: Operational Management for 3D Printing in Surgery)
+(This blog is adapted from our A Roadmap from Idea to Implementation: 3D Printing for Pre-Surgical Application: Operational Management for 3D Printing in Surgery)

 Healthcare is a highly regulated industry.
 Understanding local healthcare market and reimbursement strategy is essential to the survival and growth of any new medical technology.
 In order to be eventually viable financially, most U.S. 3D printing service providers need to answer two questions: